orbingol/NURBS-Python/README.md

 * Algorithm A3.4: CurveDerivsAlg2
 * Algorithm A3.5: SurfacePoint
 * Algorithm A3.6: SurfaceDerivsAlg1
-* Algorithm A4.1: CurvePoint (from weighted control points)
+* Algorithm A4.1: CurvePoint
+* Algorithm A4.2: RatCurveDerivs
-* Algorithm A4.3: SurfacePoint (from weighted control points)
+* Algorithm A4.3: SurfacePoint
+* Algorithm A4.4: RatSurfaceDerivs

 ### Data Structure